umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Domains/index.md

 To access the backoffice, simply add `/umbraco` to the end of the Live, Development or Staging domain.

-Under *Settings* in the Umbraco Cloud Portal, you'll find **Manage domains**.
-This is where you go when you want to bind domains to your Cloud environments and when you want to add security certificates to your environments.

-For more details on managing domains and certificates on Umbraco Cloud, have a look at these articles:
+Related articles:

 * [Security Certificates](Security-Certificates)
 * [Rewrite rules on Umbraco Cloud](Rewrites-on-Cloud)

 ## Domains

-When you've finished building your website with Umbraco Cloud you most likely want to bind a hostname to your project.
-This can be done from **Manage domains**.
+Under *Settings* in the Umbraco Cloud Portal, you'll find **Manage domains**.
+This is where you go when you want to bind domains to your Cloud environments and when you want to add security certificates to your environments.

 ![Manage domains](images/manage-domains.png)